-If your health insurance card is set to expire before June 2023 or has expired in the last six months, and you have received your health insurance card renewal notice, you can simply fill out and sign your notice and mail it to the RAMQ.
+If your health insurance card has expired in the last six months and you have received your renewal form, you can simply fill out and sign the form and mail it to the RAMQ.
 The most recent photo on file at the RAMQ will be used to produce your new health insurance card.
 You will receive your new card in the mail.

 See the RAMQ News page for more details on this temporary measure.